krivanek06/personal_website/src/content/posts/25_deploy-frontend-firebase-app-to-google-play/25_deploy-frontend-firebase-app-to-google-play.md

 ---
-title: ''
+title: 'Deploy Frontend Firebase App to Google Play'
-seoTitle: ''
+seoTitle: 'Deploy Frontend Firebase App to Google Play'
-seoDescription: ''
+seoDescription: 'Recently I have deployed one of my application into Google Play.
+I had a few problems so I thought...'
-slug:
+slug: 25_deploy-frontend-firebase-app-to-google-play
-tags: javascript, angular, rxjs, opinion
+tags: firebase, angular, tutorial, beginner
-order:
+order: 25
-datePublished:
+datePublished: 04.02.2024
-readTime:
+readTime: 8
-coverImage: ''
+coverImage: 25_deploy-frontend-firebase-app-to-google-play.webp
 ---

 Recently I have deployed one of my application into Google Play.
 I had a few problems so I thought I could try to write down a step-by-step guide, especially for my future self.
 This article will have an example Angular application connected to firebase, which we will deploy to Google Play, however, these steps are framework independent, so I guess it will be very similar for react, svelte, etc.